SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/02-Maps.md

 console.log(map);
 ```

-And finally use the method `.clear()` to remove all the `key-value` pairs in the map.
+And finally use the `.clear()` method to remove all the key-value pairs in the map.

-The output in this example is 0 after clearing out all the elements in the Map object.
+The output from this example is 0 after clearing out all the elements in the Map object.

 ```js live
 let map = new Map();